csz-academy/csz.academy/_posts/2022-01-07-Basics-of-Machine-Learning.md

+---
+layout: post
-# The Basics of Machine Learning without math
+title:  "The Basics of Machine Learning without math"
+date:   2022-01-07 19:58:49 +0100
+categories: machine learning
+---

 ## Table of content
 1. How is a neuronal network structured
 2. What is a neuron
 3. What is Backpropagation
-4. How can this be used in practice
+4. How can we use this knowledge in practice

 ## How is a neuronal network structured